AccessibilityRG/HelsinkiRegionTravelTimeMatrix2015/codes/Pouta/README.md

      - For convenience the following script can be used to automize this modification of the /etc/hosts file
         - [2.updateHosts.sh](2.updateHosts.sh)

+   - **Start the ArcGIS server** by running:
+       - run in /arcgis/server/ :

+            startserver.sh

+       - For convenience following script does it

 ## <a name='python-install'></a> Install Python stuff using Anaconda2 (64 bit)